Financial Services · Backup & Disaster Recovery

 Frequently Asked Questions

-We recommend quarterly testing at minimum.
+How often should we test disaster recovery procedures?
+We recommend quarterly at minimum.
 APRA CPS 230 expects regular testing to validate recovery capabilities.
-We recommend: quarterly tabletop exercises covering different disaster scenarios; semi-annual full recovery drills testing actual data restoration; annual comprehensive business continuity testing including multiple locations and recovery team coordination.
+Our standard program includes quarterly tabletop exercises covering different disaster scenarios; semi-annual full recovery drills testing actual data restoration; and annual comprehensive business continuity testing including multiple locations and full recovery team coordination.
 Each test should update procedures, validate RTO/RPO achievement, and identify improvement areas.

-RTO (Recovery Time Objective) is the target time to restore systems and resume operations after a disaster – typically 4-24 hours for financial services.
-RPO (Recovery Point Objective) is the acceptable data loss – how far back to the most recent backup we can restore from.
+What's the difference between RTO and RPO?
+RTO (Recovery Time Objective) is the target time to restore systems and resume operations after a disaster — typically 4–24 hours for financial services, depending on criticality.
+RPO (Recovery Point Objective) is the acceptable data loss — how far back to the most recent backup we can restore from.
 For critical systems we recommend RTO under 8 hours and RPO under 1 hour.
-Both should be documented in your disaster recovery plan and validated through testing.
+Both must be documented in your disaster recovery plan and validated through regular testing to remain credible for APRA purposes.

-We implement multiple protections: immutable backups that cannot be deleted or encrypted by ransomware even with access to backup systems; offline copies stored separately from production systems; encryption of backups making them unreadable without encryption keys; air-gapped backup appliances isolating backups from networks; and access controls restricting who can modify backups.
-These layers ensure ransomware cannot destroy backup data even if it compromises production systems.
+How are backups protected against ransomware?
+We implement multiple layers: immutable backups that cannot be deleted or encrypted by ransomware even with full access to backup systems; offline copies stored separately from production environments; encryption making backups unreadable without encryption keys; air-gapped backup appliances isolating data from networks; and strict access controls restricting who can modify backups.
+These layers combined ensure ransomware cannot destroy backup data even if it fully compromises production systems — making recovery from clean backups consistently faster than paying any demand.

+How much does backup and disaster recovery cost?
 Cost depends on data volume, backup frequency, retention requirements, and recovery objectives.
-Typical financial services practices spend $300-$2000+ monthly for comprehensive backup and disaster recovery.
-This includes: backup infrastructure, cloud storage, testing services, and compliance documentation.
-This is typically lower cost than recovering from actual data loss or ransomware attacks.
-We provide detailed cost modeling during audit phase with ROI analysis compared to potential loss scenarios.
+Typical financial services practices invest $300–$2,000+ per month for comprehensive backup and disaster recovery — including infrastructure, cloud storage, testing services, and compliance documentation.
+This is consistently lower than the cost of recovering from actual data loss or ransomware.
+We provide detailed cost modelling during the audit phase with ROI analysis compared to potential loss scenarios for your specific firm size.

-Staff training is critical to recovery success.
-We provide: initial training on backup procedures and recovery expectations; tabletop exercise participation where teams walk through disaster scenarios; full recovery drill participation for hands-on experience with actual recovery procedures; documentation review and certification; and ongoing refresher training annually.
-We identify key recovery team members and ensure their understanding of critical procedures.
-Clear communication of what to do and when to do it during a disaster dramatically improves recovery outcomes.
+How do we prepare staff for a disaster recovery scenario?
+Staff preparation is critical — the best technical backup infrastructure fails if the team doesn't know how to use it under pressure.
+We provide initial training on procedures and recovery expectations; tabletop exercise participation where teams walk through scenarios; full recovery drill participation for hands-on experience with actual restoration procedures; documentation review and sign-off; and annual refresher training.
+We identify key recovery team members, clarify roles, and ensure everyone knows exactly what to do — and when — during an actual incident.

 Implement Tested Disaster Recovery Today